 - 20g celtic sea salt or Himalayan salt

 Pour 775 grams spring water into a large bowl.
 Add 80g of levain to the water.
 Mix with dough whisk, then add 200 grams whole wheat flour, 300 grams all-purpose flour.
-Add an additional 500 grams of flour and mix with your hands at this stage.
+Add an additional 500 grams of flour and 20 grams of salt and mix with your hands at this stage.
 Mix well, making sure there are no dry clumps of flour.